Log in

 Sarah Watson's report of the early development of the group and its inaugural meeting is available here.
 Recommendations from participants included the appointment of a representative of the SSN to the BASS Executive Committee; that the Twitter account should be facilitated by an active member of BASS; and that, in addition to holding a scheduled meeting at all subsequent BASS conferences, the SSN should also arrange independent meetings.
 The focus of the latter would be on practical skills such as writing workshops, disseminating research, proof-reading each other’s work, and inviting guest speakers; as well as providing a place of retreat and quiet and opportunities to explore personal spirituality.

-Melanie Rogers was subsequently co-opted to the BASS Executive Committee as the SSN representative and has since facilitated two research symposia at the University of Huddersfield for SSN members and spirituality researchers.
-Sophie Mackenzie has continued to maintain the Twitter and Facebook accounts and Co-Chairs the SSN with Melanie.
-Both are now Directors and Trustees of INSS and would welcome enquiries about, and participation in, the Spirituality Scholars' Network from INSS members and others.
+Melanie Rogers was subsequently co-opted to the BASS Executive Committee as the SSN representative and, assisted by Cheryl Hunt, Wilf McSherry and Sophie Mackenzie, has since facilitated a number of symposia for SSN members and spirituality researchers, both F2F at the University of Huddersfield and online .
+Sophie Mackenzie has continued to maintain the X (Twitter) and Facebook accounts and Co-Chairs the SSN with Melanie.
+Both are now Directors and Trustees of INSS and welcome enquiries about, and participation in, the Spirituality Scholars Network from INSS members and others.
 Do get in touch!

 Cheryl Hunt, November 2020